melodysdreamj/Policy/휴무휴무/Privacy Policy.md

 However, if a significant change in the user's rights occurs, such as a change in 'Collected Items,' or 'Purpose of Use,' the user shall be notified of the change at least 30 days in advance, and the user's consent may be obtained again if required.

-Date of Announcement: January 13rd, 2020
+Date of Announcement: February 13rd, 2021

 Date of Implementation: February 23rd.
-2020
+2021